LLMs as Layout Designers: Enhanced Spatial Reasoning for Content-Aware Layout Generation: Method

 \subsection{Hybrid Reward Design}

 To steer the agent toward generating structurally valid and visually appealing layouts, we design a hybrid reward scheme that integrates three complementary objectives: output validity, structural plausibility, and visual quality.
-All reward components are in the range of $[0,1]$, where higher values indicate better performance.
+All reward components are normalized to $[0,1]$, where higher values indicate better performance.

 \textbf{Format Reward} ($R_{format}$) \ This component evaluates whether the model's output follows the expected reasoning-layout structure.
 Each response must include a $<think>$ block for the agent’s reasoning steps and an $<answer>$ block containing a JSON-formatted layout.
 Rewards are assigned hierarchically: 0.1 if either block is missing, 0.2 if the JSON is unparsable, 0.5 if the JSON is valid but element types or counts mismatch the input, and 1.0 if both blocks are present, the JSON is valid, and all element types and counts match the specification.
 This graded scheme prevents the model from hallucinating or omitting elements while ensuring that the output can be reliably assessed by downstream reward components.